Every child is an artist.

 water

+Ready?
+EXcellent!
+Place one stick of chalk in each baggy and zip it up.
 Now bash the daylights out of it with a hammer.
 Upset with your significant other?
 Your mom?
 Your boss?
 The idiot at the grocery store who smashed up your grapes by putting them in the bottom of the bag?
 Go ahead and take this opportunity to get that anger out.

 Where was I?
 Oh yeah - hammer it until it's powder.
 Note: it's best to do this on the welcome mat as opposed to the actual sidewalk.
 The baggy can only take so much abuse before it tears.
 The welcome mat is a good buffer.
 Also, do this all outside and DO NOT breathe the chalk dust.
 The chalk itself is non-toxic (if you use kid chalk), but still - not good to breathe in a whole lotta chalk dust, ya know?